whatsmate/whatsmate.github.io/_posts/2016-08-22-translate-text-csharp.md

 ---
 layout: post
 title: How to translate natural languages in C#
-subtitle: Using the WhatsMate WA Gateway REST API
+subtitle: Using the WhatsMate Translation REST API
 published: true
 ---